NomicFoundation/hardhat/README.md

     - Check what espresso does.
 Does each runner need its own blockchain?

 * Truffle compatibility
     - Make Truffle tests runnable with Sool?
+They use Web3 0.x, maybe it's impossible.
-    - Make sure the sool's config is compatible with it.
+    - Make sure the sool's config compatible with theirs wherever it makes sense.
-    - How does the config's network_id work?
+    - How does their config's network_id work?

 * TS contract models
     - Make a transaction "tracking" model to replace promievents